-In the field of DTs, standards and data formats are of great importance.
+In DTs, standards and data formats are of great importance.
 They ensure that different applications, systems and organizations can work together effectively by providing a set of rules and uniform data structures.
 Compliance with standards and the use of established data formats enables interoperability, reduces development effort and reduces the complexity of integrating different technologies.
+An organization that is committed to the development and promotion of standards and best practices is the Digital Twin Consortium [48].